The Dugdale Centre has officially opened its doors as an NHS mass vaccination centre to help the borough’s battle against coronavirus.

 Enfield Council made the centre available to support vaccination efforts at pharmacies and doctors surgeries across the borough from 1 February and it has helped support the major community effort which has seen around a fifth of the borough’s residents - more than 64,000 people – receive their first dose of a vaccine so far.

-Additionally, more than 80 per cent of residents aged over 70, 66 per cent of those aged 65-69 years old and 65 per cent of the borough’s clinically vulnerable 16-69 year olds have already received their first dose of a coronavirus vaccination.
+Additionally, more than 80% of residents aged over 70, 66% of those aged 65-69 years old and 65% of the borough’s clinically vulnerable 16-69 year olds have already received their first dose of a coronavirus vaccination.

 Enfield Council Leader, Cllr Nesil Caliskan, said: “I am delighted Enfield Council has been able to make the Dugdale Centre available as a vaccination centre for the NHS to help tackle the coronavirus pandemic and protect our borough’s communities.